zcash-hackworks/zbxcat/README.md

 ### Buyer:

-Funds by p2sh.
-Also uses checktrade command locally.
+Funds buy p2sh, also by using checktrade command to automatically proceed.

 `xcat checktrade testtrade`